 The perception in the U.S. is that we don't have inflation now.
 This comes from the Federal Reserve's measurement of "core" inflation.
 However, I believe we do have inflation, and it is increasing steadily each month.
 Just look at your bills for the past few months on food, medical, education, energy, clothing and you will see what I mean.

-unemployment, coupled with low growth, is the perfect stagflation recipe.
+Higher inflation and unemployment, coupled with low growth, is the perfect stagflation recipe.

 I will be seeking more investments overseas while keeping a hawk like view on inflation in Asia.